 - incomplete release of the pregnancy tissue

-These types of restrictions require some women to travel to a different state or country to have an abortion.
-Speak to a healthcare provider for advice about access.
+These types of restrictions require some pregnant people to travel to a different state or country to have an abortion.
+Black pregnant people in particular

-An abortion is a medical means of ending a pregnancy.
-There are various types of abortion, including:
+Abortion is a medical means of ending a pregnancy.
+There are various types of the procedure, including:

 - medical abortion